BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Installing *Kapow!*
 ===================

-*Kapow!* has a reference implementation in :any:`Go` that is under active development right now.
+*Kapow!* has a reference implementation in `Go` that is under active development right now.
 If you want to start using *Kapow!* you can choose from several options.